 You teach English at the Institute of Native Linguistics in Gdansk.
 Would you say that Polish people learn foreign languages with ease?

 It really depends on the language.
 I find Polish people don’t have much difficulty with other Slavic languages, Spanish or Romanian, because there are a lot of similarities.
-A lot of my students have some challenges with English, because they have a habit of translating Polish into English or comparing the grammar rules of English to Polish, but once they become more familiar with English, I find my students pick it up fairly quickly.
+A lot of my students have some challenges with English, because they have a habit of translating Polish into English.
+They also try to compare the grammar rules of English to Polish, but once they become more familiar with English, I find my students pick it up fairly quickly.

 And what are the most common mistakes in English that your students make?
 What are they struggling with?